-Frank teaches courses in leadership, spirituality and the arts.
-He also teaches in the Department of History of Wake Forest College and directs the interdisciplinary master’s degree program for the university.
+Frank teaches courses in spirituality and the arts.
+He also teaches in the Department of History of Wake Forest College and directs the interdisciplinary master’s degree in Liberal Arts Studies for the university.
 His scholarship focuses on the history and culture of American mainstream Protestantism.
 Frank has written several books including, The Soul of the Congregation: An Invitation to Congregational Reflection (Abingdon Press, 2000), which explores the culture and imagination of local church congregations.
 He offers a course on the relationship between Protestant Christianity and the liberal arts and is the author of Theology, Ethics, and the Nineteenth Century American College Ideal: Conserving a Rational World (Mellen, 1993).
-He has authored two books on United Methodism, most recently with Russell E. Richey, Episcopacy in the Methodist Tradition: Perspectives and Proposals (Abingdon Press, 2004), and his Polity, Practice, and the Mission of The United Methodist Church is the standard text on polity (Abingdon Press, 2006 Edition).
+He has authored two books on United Methodism, most recently with Russell E. Richey, Episcopacy in the Methodist Tradition: Perspectives and Proposals (Abingdon Press, 2004), and his Polity, Practice, and the Mission of The United Methodist Church (Abingdon Press, 2006 Edition) is the standard text on polity.
 His research on the place of congregations and religious institutions in the settlement and built landscape of America led him to pursue a master of heritage preservation degree at Georgia State, which he completed in 2006.
 Frank is an ordained elder in the United Methodist Church.

 BA, Harvard; MDiv, Candler School of Theology, Emory; PhD, Emory; Master of Heritage Preservation, Georgia State

 Creativity and innovation in the liberal arts with a special focus on the experimental and hugely influential Black Mountain College (1933-1957)

 Office: Brookstown Campus